 The Head of Drugs at the National Crime Agency has also spoken out on the issue: ‘’ Compared to the level of purity in 2009, the numbers have spiked up.
-From single-digits to a street level purity of extraordinary heights.
-People are ingesting something, whilst they have no clue on the strength, potency and possible fatal effects of the drug.
+From single-digits to a street-level purity of extraordinary heights.
+People are ingesting something, whilst they have no clue on the strength, potency and possibly fatal effects of the drug.

 As expected, the numbers back this worrying trend.
 Compared to the year before, deaths associated with cocaine use, have seen a spike of 16 per cent in 2016.

 This is the highest number recorded since 1993.
 The majority of these deaths involving the use of cocaine have been men of middle age, between the ages of 30 and 49.